Probiotics Explained: Benefits, Risks, Side Effects & Common Myths

 Reduced Infection Risk: Regular probiotic use has been associated with reduced frequency and duration of respiratory infections (colds, flu), fewer sick days in children and adults, reduced risk of urinary tract infections (particularly in women), lower rates of vaginal infections (yeast infections and bacterial vaginosis), and decreased risk of certain gastrointestinal infections.

-Allergy and Eczema Prevention: Some evidence suggests that probiotics, particularly when taken during pregnancy and early infancy, may reduce the risk of eczema in children by up to 20%, help manage existing eczema symptoms, potentially reduce allergic sensitization, and support immune system development in ways that may prevent allergies.
+Allergy and Eczema Prevention: Some evidence suggests that probiotics, particularly when taken during pregnancy and early infancy, may reduce the risk of eczema in children.
+This is why many people explore probiotics in pregnancy, though it’s always best to consult a healthcare provider before starting.

 Mood and Anxiety: Emerging research shows that certain probiotic strains (sometimes called “psychobiotics”) may reduce symptoms of depression and anxiety, lower stress hormone (cortisol) levels, improve mood and emotional well-being, and enhance stress resilience.
 Lactobacillus helveticus and Bifidobacterium longum have shown particular promise in clinical studies.

-Cognitive Function: Some studies suggest probiotics may improve memory and cognitive performance, reduce age-related cognitive decline, support brain health through anti-inflammatory effects, and enhance the production of neurotransmitters like serotonin and GABA.
+Cognitive Function: Some studies suggest probiotics may improve memory and cognitive performance, reduce age-related cognitive decline, and support brain health.

 Other Potential Benefits